haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       Every heap allocated object in the runtime system keeps an information table that stores data such as: the object type (function, data constructor, thunk etc.) before the payload of the object.
-This is called the info table.
-See :cite:t:`pointerTaggingLaziness` and the :ghcWiki:`wiki <commentary/rts/storage/heap-objects#info-tables>` for more
+This is called the Info Table.
+See :cite:t:`pointerTaggingLaziness`, :ghcWiki:`wiki
-      details.
+      <commentary/rts/storage/heap-objects#info-tables>`, and
+      :cite:t:`SpinelessTaglessGMachine` Section 7.1 for more details.

    Info Table Address : Runtime